Project-Owl/dms-lite-docker/README.md

 ## Setup your network

+### Setup Serial PapaDuck

+### Setup WiFi PapaDuck
-If you are using the WiFi-PapaDuck to connect to your local network you need to enter the IP adres of your local MQTT network to the Papa's .Ino file.
+If you are using the WiFi-PapaDuck to connect to your local network you need to enter the IP adres of your local MQTT network to the [Papa's .Ino file](https://github.com/Call-for-Code/ClusterDuck-Protocol/blob/master/examples/6.PaPi-DMS-Lite-Examples/PapiDuckExample-wifi/PapiDuckExample-wifi.ino).
 If you are using a raspberry Pi and RaspAp and want a fully offline solution you can use the default .ino file credentials.

-`const char* user = "raspi-webgui"; // change to your home WiFi SSID if not using RaspAp`

-`const char* pass = "ChangeMe";// change to your home WiFi password if not using RaspAp`

-`const char* mqtt_server = "10.3.141.1";// change to local Ip if not using RaspAp`
+    const char* user = "raspi-webgui"; // change to your home WiFi SSID if not using RaspAp const char* pass = "ChangeMe";// change to your home WiFi password if not using RaspAp const char* mqtt_server = "10.3.141.1";// change to local Ip if not using RaspAp

 If you need to know how to find your Local IP adres your MQTT broker inside your Docker container is operating follow these instructions.